 This cake is a lot of fun, and it's not hard.
-It was baked in a baking sheet so it only rose about 3/4-inch, and then it was cut into circles using a bowl.
-(Save the dropped pieces, stick them in a bag, and freezee them.
+It was baked on a large baking sheet so it only rose about 3/4-inch, and then it was cut into circles using a bowl.
+(Save the dropped pieces, stick them in a bag, and freeze them.
 Use them as cake crumbs on ice cream or another dessert.)

 Make the Cake